onap/vnfrqts-requirements/docs/Chapter8.rst

 - {vm-type}\_int\_{network-role}_ips
 - {vm-type}\_int\_{network-role}_v6_ips

-**MUST** be enumerated in the Heat Orchestration Template’s Environment File and IP addresses **MUST** be assigned.
+**MUST** be enumerated in the Heat Orchestration Template's Environment File and IP addresses **MUST** be assigned.

-R-38236 The VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘subnet’/’subnet_id’ parameter **MUST** be declared type ‘string’.
+R-38236 The VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' property 'fixed_ips' map property 'subnet'/'subnet_id' parameter **MUST** be declared type 'string'.

-R-62802 When the VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ is attaching to an external network, and an IPv4 address is being Cloud Assigned by OpenStack’s DHCP Service and the external network IPv4 subnet is to be specified using the property ‘fixed_ips’ map property ‘subnet’/’subnet_id’, the parameter **MUST** follow the naming convention ‘{network-role}_subnet_id’, where ‘{network-role}’ is the network role of the network.
+R-62802 When the VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' is attaching to an external network, and an IPv4 address is being Cloud Assigned by OpenStack's DHCP Service and the external network IPv4 subnet is to be specified using the property 'fixed_ips' map property 'subnet'/'subnet_id', the parameter **MUST** follow the naming convention '{network-role}_subnet_id', where '{network-role}' is the network role of the network.

-R-83677 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property subnet’/’subnet_id’ parameter ‘{network-role}_subnet_id’
+R-83677 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property subnet'/'subnet_id' parameter '{network-role}_subnet_id'
-**MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+**MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

-R-15287 When the VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ is attaching to an external network, and an IPv6 address is being Cloud Assigned by OpenStack’s DHCP Service and the external network IPv6 subnet is to be specified using the property ‘fixed_ips’ map property ‘subnet’/’subnet_id’, the parameter **MUST** follow the naming convention ‘{network-role}_subnet_v6_id’, where ‘{network-role}’ is the network role of the network.
+R-15287 When the VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' is attaching to an external network, and an IPv6 address is being Cloud Assigned by OpenStack's DHCP Service and the external network IPv6 subnet is to be specified using the property 'fixed_ips' map property 'subnet'/'subnet_id', the parameter **MUST** follow the naming convention '{network-role}_subnet_v6_id', where '{network-role}' is the network role of the network.

-R-80829 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property subnet’/’subnet_id’ parameter ‘{network-role}_subnet_v6_id’
+R-80829 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property subnet'/'subnet_id' parameter '{network-role}_subnet_v6_id'
-**MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+**MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 R-84123 When

-- the VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ in an Incremental Module is attaching to an internal network that is created in the Base Module, AND
+- the VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' in an Incremental Module is attaching to an internal network that is created in the Base Module, AND
-- an IPv4 address is being Cloud Assigned by OpenStack’s DHCP Service AND
+- an IPv4 address is being Cloud Assigned by OpenStack's DHCP Service AND
-- the internal network IPv4 subnet is to be specified using the property ‘fixed_ips’ map property ‘subnet’/’subnet_id’,
+- the internal network IPv4 subnet is to be specified using the property 'fixed_ips' map property 'subnet'/'subnet_id',

-the parameter **MUST** follow the naming convention ‘int\_{network-role}_subnet_id’, where ‘{network-role}’ is the network role of the internal network
+the parameter **MUST** follow the naming convention 'int\_{network-role}_subnet_id', where '{network-role}' is the network role of the internal network

-- Note that the parameter **MUST** be defined as an ‘output’ parameter in the base module.
+- Note that the parameter **MUST** be defined as an 'output' parameter in the base module.

-R-69634 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property subnet’/’subnet_id’ parameter ‘int\_{network-role}_subnet_id’
+R-69634 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property subnet'/'subnet_id' parameter 'int\_{network-role}_subnet_id'
-**MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+**MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 R-76160 When

-- the VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ in an Incremental Module is attaching to an internal network that is created in the Base Module, AND
+- the VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' in an Incremental Module is attaching to an internal network that is created in the Base Module, AND
-- an IPv6 address is being Cloud Assigned by OpenStack’s DHCP Service AND
+- an IPv6 address is being Cloud Assigned by OpenStack's DHCP Service AND
-- the internal network IPv6 subnet is to be specified using the property ‘fixed_ips’ map property ‘subnet’/’subnet_id’,
+- the internal network IPv6 subnet is to be specified using the property 'fixed_ips' map property 'subnet'/'subnet_id',

-the parameter **MUST** follow the naming convention ‘int\_{network-role}_v6_subnet_id’, where ‘{network-role}’ is the network role of the internal network
+the parameter **MUST** follow the naming convention 'int\_{network-role}_v6_subnet_id', where '{network-role}' is the network role of the internal network

-- Note that the parameter **MUST** be defined as an ‘output’ parameter in the base module.
+- Note that the parameter **MUST** be defined as an 'output' parameter in the base module.

-R-22288 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘subnet’/’subnet_id’ parameter ‘int\_{network-role}_v6_subnet_id’
+R-22288 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property 'subnet'/'subnet_id' parameter 'int\_{network-role}_v6_subnet_id'
-**MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+**MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

-R-61282 The VNF Heat Orchestration Template **MUST** adhere to the following naming convention for the property allowed\_address\_pairs and Map Property ip\_address parameter, when the parameter is referencing an “external” network:
+R-61282 The VNF Heat Orchestration Template **MUST** adhere to the following naming convention for the property allowed\_address\_pairs and Map Property ip\_address parameter, when the parameter is referencing an "external" network:

 -  {vm-type}\_{network-role}\_floating\_ip for an IPv4 address